Thanksgiving is upon us and I'm posting my turkey blogs again.

 I live in a New England suburb.
 The area is mainly houses and lawns, with an occasional patch of woods like the one on the hill behind my house.
 We have the usual wildlife: squirrels, chipmunks, songbirds, rabbits, deer, raccoons and the occasional fox, opossum and groundhog.
 Up until a few years ago, we never had wild turkeys.
 Once, long ago, a domestic turkey, probably an escapee from someone's yard, wandered through for a few days, and for a year or two we had ring-necked pheasants, but no wild turkeys.

 One day I looked out at my back yard, and there the turkeys were, pecking at the spilled seed under the bird feeder.
-They usually arrive in groups of females (hens) or males (toms) but not the two together.
+They usually arrive in groups of females (hens, see picture at left) or males (toms) but not the two together.
 The only time we'll see them together is in the spring, when the toms display themselves for the hens.
 The traditional picture of a Thanksgiving turkey with his feathers fluffed up (see picture at top) is a tom in courtship display.
 He'll ruffle his feathers that way in the spring to attract the hens' attention, but not in November.
 The hens also fan their tails, but their display is not nearly as striking.

 How do you tell the sexes apart?
 Turkeys are all large brown birds with sharp beaks and big, spurred feet.
 The toms are generally larger than the hens and have bright, iridescent feathers.
 These distinctions are apparent in a mixed sex group, but for most of the year, the birds segregate into male or female only groups.

 An undeniable difference is what my husband calls the tom's "chest hair"--a bundle of long coarse feathers that hangs loose from the tom's neck and swings as he walks.
-I would have called the feather bundle neckties, but chest hair works, too.
+I would have called the feather bundles neckties, but chest hair works, too.

 As for the noises they make, in most ways they sound like chickens.
 They all cackle and squawk.
 But the toms gobble, a rapid "gobble-gobble-gobble", which is why they're called gobblers.

 I enjoy the turkeys.
 We call them turkels, to distinguish them from the turkey that will grace our dinner table on Thanksgiving.
 Watching them is still a treat.
 Most of the time all they do is stop for a snack at the bird feeder and a drink from the bird bath.
-But I do have two special stories about the turkeys that have visited my yard.
+But I do have some special stories about the turkeys that have visited my yard.

-Next time: Turkey Tales.
+Next time: Turkey Tales I.

 Thank you all,